syxiaa/RSDS/README.md

 The local version of RSDS does not require any other software to be executed.

-However, RSDS requires 1 input files:
+However, RSDS requires 2 input:

 1. train_data :Numpy type data set.

+2. tree_num=100.

 EXAMPLE USAGE
 *************